natenka/pyneng-book-en/docs/source/book/12_useful_modules/tabulate.rst

     |    Loopback0    | 10.1.1.1  |    up    |     up     |
     |   Loopback100   | 100.0.0.1 |    up    |     up     |

-Note that not only columns are displayed centrally, but the Markdown syntax has been changed accordingly.
+Note that not only columns are displayed centrally, but Markdown syntax has been changed accordingly.

 Additional material
 ~~~~~~~~~~~~~~~~~~~~~~~~